• Home

 This video is not available.

-The 59th Stewart Conference speakers build on The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity, A Consensus Study from the National Academy of Medicine.
+Video recording available for 2023 Conference The 59th Stewart Conference The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity, A Consensus Study from the National Academy of Medicine.
 The nursing profession has witnessed a revolution in education, realizing that traditional teaching strategies are quickly becoming obsolete, and being replaced by electronic substitutes.
 Moreover, we are faced with a profound teacher shortage which forces the use of part-time faculty and practicing nurses not as an exception, but more the rule.
 Institutions, including hospitals, serve the most compromised and critically-ill patients.
 The nursing skill set must adjust to this new level of acuity and realize that patients are full participants in decisions about their care.
 The professionmust address whether today’s nurse graduates are up to these challenges or is more sophistication needed than the current “entry-level” credential to serve complex health needs and broader population health.
 Closely linked to information technology are its counterparts of artificial intelligence and evidence-based practice.
 These issues represent many opportunities and determine what the RN will feel obligated to bring to the patient on their behalf.
 Further, information in all its forms, is already a key element in determining practice liability for the nurse.
 The profound nature of these challenges builds a case for serious investigation of the past as we envision the future.
 There are lessons to be learned through past experiences, and even more from the international community whereTeachers College nursing alumni and other US RNs are strategically present in large numbers.

 Keynote Address: The Future of NursingFranklin A. Shaffer, EdD, Sc D, RN, FAAN, FFNMRCSI, President and Chief Executive Officer Emeritus, CGFNS International.
 Philadelphia, PA